 In just a few clicks, you can find a maths class, study physics or chemistry, do a few online grammar and spelling exercises, or whatever you fancy.

-If you’re struggling with calculus, algebra, geometry, or statistics, you can find plenty of resources online.
+If you're struggling with calculus, algebra, geometry, or statistics for example, you can find plenty of resources online.

-There are so many free tutoring resources online.
+There are so many free online tutoring resources.

 The great thing about these types of lessons is that they tend to focus on having fun while you learn.

 Take video games, for example.
 You can enjoy fun activities with rewards and medals for doing well that encourage you to learn even more.

 You’ll soon start enjoying those maths or French classes!

 Like most of us, you might struggle to concentrate at the end of the day.
 This is normal.
 However, that doesn't mean that you can’t remember a single thing from your German class.
 Our tutors on Superprof are all highly qualified in their respective fields and eager to help and answer questions.
 If you're struggling with a certain concept you can ask your tutor for help.